Cold War (TV series)

-The series excluded several Cold War issues and topics, including the Communist takeovers of South Vietnam, Laos, and Cambodia in 1975, the subsequent unification of Vietnam and Vietnamese refugee crisis, the mass killings of Communists in Indonesia in 1965, China after Mao Zedong's passing, from the trial of the Gang of Four to the Tiananmen Square protests of 1989, Bulgaria, Albania, and more details on the Dominican crisis of 1965.

 Episodes

 Each episode lasts approximately 46 minutes.

 VHS vs DVD editions

 The VHS version is formatted with 4:3 aspect ratio, common for CRT television sets.
 The interviews are cropped on the sides to fit television screen.

 The DVD version is formatted with 16:9 aspect ratio, suitable for widescreen television sets.
 The archival film is cropped on top and bottom to achieve wider aspect ratio.